 A mid-nineteenth century narrative of oral history

-Kakori , a small town is located fourteen kilometers north of Lucknow.
+Kakori, a small town is located fourteen kilometers north of Lucknow.
 It came up in the light of world history when the Indian freedom fighters snatched the British treasure by stopping the train at Kakori in 1925.
 Long before this incident, the place was famous as a syncretic hub for culture and literature.
-It was evolved under the patronage of Hazrat Shah Kazim Qalandar, a famous Sufi who established his Khanqah at Kakori in 18th Century.
+It evolved under the patronage of Hazrat Shah Kazim Qalandar, a famous Sufi who established his Khanqah at Kakori in the 18th Century.
 The legacy was further continued by his son Hazrat Shah Turab Ali Qalandar (R.A).
 Here, I would like to present a narrative that came to us in the form of an oral history.
-It’s a special affiliation of my grand ancestor Mir Abdul Aziz sahab with this Sufi Khanqah and that still connect our family with Kakori shrine almost more than one hundred fifty years later.
+It’s a special affiliation of my grand ancestor Mir Abdul Aziz Sahab with this Sufi Khanqah and that still connects our family with the Kakori shrine almost more than one hundred fifty years later.
 Mir Abdul Aziz was a Syed and a native of Malihabad.
 He was the maternal grandfather (Nana) of my paternal grandfather (Dada), Syed Abdul Bari.
 He was an expert in Binvat (staff play) and used to travel by pony (small horse).
-Due to this expertise, he had not only protected the people, but also the holy shrines of the vicinity.
+Due to this expertise, he had not only protected the people but also the holy shrines of the vicinity.

 Syed Abdul Mannan is a Lucknow based Financial Analyst.
 He has an avid love for history and culture of Awadh.
 He also runs a social media handle “Guzashta Lakhnau” to share heritage, cuisine and culture of Awadh.